-In the present thesis, we studies several examples of exceptional states in many-body systems.
-Chapters 2 and 3 focused on the special dynamics of some highly out-of-equilibrium states in spin systems.
-In chapter 4, we studied unusually non-classical eigenstates in a model of collisional decoherence.
-We have provided corresponding conclusions at the end of each chapter.
-Here we would like to share a broader and less specific look at the results of each chapter and future directions of research.
+In the present thesis, we studies several classes of exceptional states in many-body systems.
+Chapters 2 and 3 focused on the special dynamics of certain strongly out-ofequilibrium states in spin systems.
+In Chapter 4, we studied unusually non-classical eigenstates in a model of collisional decoherence.
+We have presented corresponding conclusions at the end of each Chapter.
+Here we would like to share a broader and less specific look at the results of each Chapter and the future directions of research.

-5.0.1 Chapter 2: Fate of periodic trajectories and weakly scarred quantum dynamics in many-spin systems
+5.1 Periodic trajectories in many-spin systems

 We have studied both classical and quantum evolution of initially fully polarized spin configurations.
 The classical dynamics of this configuration turned out to be surprisingly complex.
-Not only have we discovered irregular dependence of the stability of periodic trajectories on the system size, but we have also uncovered the existence of a transient quasiperiodic regime.
-Furthermore, we discovered some "magic" system sizes when the periodic motion is always unstable, but the quasiperiodic regime exhibits good stability and is accompanied by translational symmetry breaking.
+Not only have we discovered irregular dependence of the stability of periodic trajectories on the system size, but we have also uncovered the existence of a intermediary quasiperiodic regime.
+Furthermore, we discovered that for certain system sizes when the periodic motion is always unstable, but the quasiperiodic regime exhibits good stability and is accompanied by translational symmetry breaking.